espressopp/espressopp/doc/sphinx/tutorial.AdResS.rst

 Several measures had to be taken to implement adaptive resolution simulations in ESPResSo++.
 On top of the normal particles, which serve as the CG particles in AdResS, another layer of extra AT particles is introduced such that one has access to both atomistic and CG particles throughout the whole system.
 A mapping between the two defines which atoms belong to which CG bead.
 The resolution function :math:`\lambda` is implemented as a particle property of the CG particles that is updated after each integration step based on the new positions.
 This happens in an extension to the Velocity Verlet integrator.
 The actual adaptive resolution scheme is then implemented via new interaction templates that define how forces and energies are computed in force-based and energy-based AdResS.
 These templates use for particle pairs in the atomistic region the actual atoms, this is the AT particles, for the force and energy computation while in the CG region they use the CG particles.
 In the hybrid region, both are used, as defined in the equations above.
 The drift term of H-AdResS is implemented similarly.
 Furthermore, the AdResS integrator extension makes sure that the atomistic particles in the CG region travel along with the CG particles and that similarly the CG particles in the AT region are properly updated according to the new atomistic positions after each integration step.
 The FEC as well as a module to apply the Thermodynamic Force are implemented as integrator extensions.

-In the following, we explain the new features step by step (more details about parameters etc. can be found in the documention of the different classes).
+In the following, we explain the new features step by step (more details about parameters etc. can be found in the documentation of the different classes).

 Adress Domain Decomposition
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When setting up the storage we have to use an appropriate domain decomposition that accomodates storage and proper interprocessor communication of both AT and CG particles.
+When setting up the storage we have to use an appropriate domain decomposition that accommodates storage and proper interprocessor communication of both AT and CG particles.

 .. code-block:: python